kvshvlin/yourmailproject/subscription_index.md

 = $ 00.13.
 **= Cost Price (CP)**.

-**Note**: Please bear in mind that the value of Cost Price in USD can vary on a daily basis.
+**Note**: Please bear in mind that the value of the Cost Price (CP) in USD can vary on a daily basis.

-We offer subscriptions at the minimum price of $3 per postcard,
+We offer handmade illustrated postcards on a monthly subscription basis starting from $3 per postcard,
 **= Subscription Price (SP)**.

 **Here's how we pay an illustrator**.

-Once a subscriber receives a postcard, we pay the illustrator half of the subscription price on a first priority basis.
+Once a subscriber receives a postcard, we pay the illustrator half of the Subscription Price (SP) on a first priority basis.

 (SP / 2)
 = $ 03.00 / 2
 = $ 01.50.
 **= Illustrator's Earnings (IE)**.

-**Note**: Please bear in mind that the value of Cost Price in USD can vary on a daily basis.
+**Note**: Please bear in mind that the value of the Cost Price (CP) in USD can vary on a daily basis.

-Your Mail Project bears the value of Cost Price.
+Your Mail Project bears the value of the Cost Price (CP).

 ([SP / 2] - CP)
 $ ([03.00 / 2] - $ 00.13)